Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 If you run this, it will print "3".

 That's right, the data just change right under your nose.
 I was honestly scared when I ran that.
 But Rust prevents crazy things like that from taking place!

+So just to explicitly point out the syntax:

+`example_function<'a>` is saying "for any lifetime called `'a`...".
+You can then go on to use this lifetime in the remainder of the type definition.

+`&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it has to last as long as "any lifetime".
+However, `b` happens to only have a lifetime that lasts as long as the function's scope, so Rust complains.

+(Now at this point you might be asking how you actually would return a reference to `3` in Rust... that's a more complicated question and the answer is to put it on the heap.
+Look up the `Box` type to learn more.)

 And now on to bigger fish.